varabyte/kotter/README.md

 }.runUntilFinished { /* ... */ }
 ```

 When referenced, the cursor will cause the block to auto-render itself occasionally in order to repaint its state.

-The next section goes over reading in user input, which works well with the cursor.

 ### User input